Learning Farsi Online

 Learn Farsi by reading short articles about the Nowruz festival, etc.

 When Nowruz is approaching, almost one and a half months before the first day of Farvardin, people begin to get ready for spring and the new year.
-If you are wondering how Iranians prepare themselves for Nowruz- the Persian new year, stay with GetBookOnline until the end of the article.
+Let’s discover how Iranians prepare themselves for Nowruz- the Persian new year.
+In any case, to give a clear explanation, let’s divide the types of works into three main parts:

 • Before Nowruz;